AdamKyle/flare/README.md

 - Are there energy systems or ways to slow the player down?

 No and yes.
 There are no energy systems, that is there is no feature in-game to prevent you from being as active as you want to be.
-However, we do make use of timers, these can range from 10 seconds for successfully killing a monster to a few minutes for an adventure to (at most) a couple of hours for upgrading buildings (at higher levels) for your kingdom.
+However, we do make use of timers, these can range from 10 seconds for successfully killing a monster to a few hours for an exploration to (at most) a couple of hours for upgrading buildings (at higher levels) for your kingdom.

 The idea is to keep you engaged and playing.